Killpit/konzek-devops-engineer-assignment/task4/readme.md

 - Open Docker desktop or if you are using virtual machines, you can start Docker using terminal commands.
 However, because I am using Docker desktop for this task.
 - Go to simple-python app directory with cd task4/simple-python-app
 - To build the container, write docker build -t atatekeli/simple-python-app:v1 . (never forget to change the username)
-- Push the image to Docker registry or DockerHub with atatekeli/simple-python-app:v1 (never forget to change the username)
+- Push the image to Docker registry or DockerHub with docker push atatekeli/simple-python-app:v1 (never forget to change the username)
 - Start the minikube cluster with minikube start (there is an assumption that minikube is installed)
 - Deploy the manifest file with kubectl apply -f deployment.yml after returning to task4 with cd ..
 - Watch the changes in real time with kubectl get pods -w